-You should get tested if you have symptoms that could be due to COVID-19.
+You may need to get tested if you have symptoms that could be due to COVID-19.
 You should do this even if you have been vaccinated.

-You may also need to get tested if any of the following are true:
+You need to get tested if any of the following are true:

 - A doctor or nurse asks you to get tested.

 You can get COVID-19 more than once.
 But you usually do not have to get tested if you have had COVID-19 at any time in the last three months.

 The most common test is called a PCR test.